Acts Online

 (d) is a helicopter with a MTOW exceeding 7000 kg or having a passenger seating configuration of more than 19, for which the individual certificate of airworthiness was first issued on or after 1 January 1989 unless such helicopter is equipped with a Type IV FDR that complies with the requirements prescribed in Document SA-CATS 91.

-(4) Unless if an aircraft is equipped with a CVR which complies with the requirements prescribed in Document SA-CATS 91, no owner or operator shall operate—
+(4) A person shall not, unless if such aircraft is equipped with a CVR which complies with the requirements prescribed in Document SA-CATS 91, operate—

 (a) a turbine-engine aeroplane with a MTOW exceeding 5 700 kg for which the application for type certification was submitted to a Contracting State on or after 1 January 2016 and required to be operated by more than one pilot;

-(c) a helicopter with a MTOW exceeding 7000 kg:
+(c) a helicopter with a MTOW exceeding 7000 kg; or

-(6) No owner or operator shall operate an aircraft for which the individual certificate of airworthiness is first issued on or after 1 January 2016 and which is required to be fitted with a CVR or for aeroplanes, a CARS, unless the CVR or CARS, as applicable, is provided with an independent power source that complies with the requirements prescribed in Document SA-CATS91.
+(6) A person shall not operate an aircraft for which the individual certificate of airworthiness is first issued on or after 1 January 2016 and which i s required to be fitted with a CVR or for aeroplanes, a CARS, unless the CVR or CARS, as applicable, is provided with an independent power source that complies with the requirements prescribed in Document SA-CATS 91.

-(7) No owner or operator shall operate an aircraft for which the individual certificate of airworthiness was first issued on or after 1 January 2016, which utilises any data link communications and is required to carry a CVR, unless all data link communications messages to and from the aircraft are recorded on a data link recorder (DLR) or other flight recorder.
+(7) A person shall not operate an aircraft for which the individual certificate of airworthiness was first issued on or after 1 January 2016, which utilises any data link communications and is required to carry a CVR, unless all data link communications messages to and from the aircraft are recorded on a data link recorder (DLR) or other flight recorder.
 The minimum recording duration shall be equal to the duration of the CVR and shall be correlated to the recorded cockpit audio.

-(8) No owner or operator shall operate an aircraft which is modified on or after 1 January 2016 to install and utilise any data link communications and is required to carry a CVR, unless the data link communications messages are recorded on a DLR or other flight recorder.
+(8) A person shall not operate an aircraft which is modified on or after 1 January 2016 to install and utilise any data link communications and is required to carry a CVR, unless the data link communications messages are recorded on a DLR or other flight recorder.

-(9) The FDR required by this regulation shall be capable of retaining the information recorded during at least
+(9) An FOR required in terms of this Part shall be prescribed in Document SA CATS 91 and shall be capable of retaining the information recorded during at least—

 (a) in the case of an aeroplane, the last 25 hours of its operation; or